i4Ds/Karabo-Pipeline/Installation.md

 Your system should have the following packages dependencies met

-- C and C++ compiler (package build-essential on linux; on mac os installed via xcode)
+- C and C++ compiler (package build-essential on linux; on mac os installed via xcode command line tools)
 - git
-- git-lfs (for rascil)
+- git-lfs
 - cmake
 - python3 and pip3 (satisfied via anaconda)
+- c++ boost libraries
+  - boost-python
-- boost library (boost-python, boost numpy)
+  - boost numpy
 - casacore

 Requirements can easily be installed on any debian based system with the apt package manager